nkemregina/osswithregina/README.md

 ### Open Source Stories with Regina 🌟

 Welcome to the README file for the "Open Source Stories with Regina" project!
-This program aims to share the stories of leading women in tech who are making significant contributions to the open source ecosystem.
-My mission is to inspire women's involvement in open source and address gender imbalances within open source communities.

 # Table of Contents